 - Supported Databases

-Core functions of the TeamCity server are platform-independent.
+Core features of TeamCity server are platform-independent.

-The TeamCity server is a web application that runs within a capable J2EE servlet container.
+TeamCity server is a web application that runs within a capable J2EE servlet container.

 - Java (JRE) 1.6+ (Java 1.7 is included in the Windows .exe distribution).
 TeamCity is tested with the latest Oracle Java 1.7.
 Both 32-bit and 64-bit Java versions can be used.
 Note that OpenJDK is NOT supported (while it can also work).